- After Midnite

 About the Coolidge Corner Theatre

 The Coolidge Corner Theatre is one of the nation’s most prominent independently operated movie theatres, run by the not-for-profit Coolidge Corner Theatre Foundation.
 A beloved movie house the Coolidge has been pleasing audiences with the best in cinematic entertainment since 1933.
-In addition to contemporary art-house and independent film, the Coolidge presents the prestigious annual Coolidge Award; high-definition opera, ballet, and theater broadcasts; Big Screen Classics; midnite screenings of cult films; science and environmental film series, and sneak previews and discussion of upcoming films as part of Talk Cinema.
+In addition to contemporary art-house and independent film, the Coolidge presents the prestigious Coolidge Award; high-definition opera, ballet, and theater broadcasts; Big Screen Classics; midnite screenings of cult films; science and environmental film series, and sneak previews and discussion of upcoming films as part of Talk Cinema.
 The Coolidge has won numerous awards and honors for its creative programming.

 About the Alfred P. Sloan Foundation